Rural Architectural Documentation and Conservation Program

 Architect, MA.

 After implementing conservation-restoration projects, preparing national and international scientific publications at the end of the Project and bringing the region to the world of science is expected.
-Another important expectation is to create a cultural route for the villages that are the subject of the Project by considering the preserved villages in Europe that display the image of an Open Air Museum and examples that keep the social memory alive, such as Fethiye Kayaköy from our country.
+Another important expectation is to create a cultural route for the villages that are the subject of the Project by considering the preserved villages in Europe that display the image of an Open Air Museum and examples that keep social memory alive, such as Fethiye Kayaköy from our country.
 The other step of the Project is the realization of agro-tourism in our villages based on agricultural production.
-Thus, the development of the economically underdeveloped rural areas in the region will be provided and the welfare level of the local people will be increased.
+Thus, the development of the economically underdeveloped rural areas in the region will be provided, and the welfare level of the local people will be increased.